Fraction of Absorbed PAR (FAPAR)

-The ESBT is independent of the host satellite's mission, its only direct contact with the SPOT system being through the SPOT-4 operations control center.
-ESBT is being used to operationally to relay SPOT 4 housekeeping telemetry via ARTEMIS to the SPOT-4 control center.
+The ESBT is independent of the host satellite's mission, its only direct contact with the SPOT system being through the SPOT-4 operations control centre.
+ESBT is being used operationally to relay SPOT 4 housekeeping telemetry via ARTEMIS to the SPOT-4 control centre.
 This capability will significantly enhance the SPOT-4's housekeeping telemetry coverage.
-Whereas each station in the CNES TT&C network provides just 10 to 15 minutes of contact time per pass, the ESBT will offer 30 to 40 minutes continuous contact as a result of the considerably longer periods of contact between SPOT-4 and ARTEMIS (and considerably longer periods of contact between SPOT 4 and Artemis).
+Whereas each station in the CNES TT&C network provides just 10 to 15 minutes of contact time per pass, the ESBT will offer 30 to 40 minutes of continuous contact as a result of the considerably longer periods of contact between SPOT-4 and ARTEMIS (and considerably longer periods of contact between SPOT 4 and Artemis).
 This will be a major step forward, particularly when monitoring onboard operations that must be watched closely and continuously (e.g. during recovery operations after a period in safe mode).

 The spread-spectrum technique involves mixing a useful digital signal (here at 4 kbit/s) with a complex pseudo-random code (in this case at 3 Mbit/s).

 In addition, an X-band telemetry subassembly provides downlink transmission of stored image data.
 Also, an L-band telemetry subassembly is installed to send image data directly to ground stations.